andreipfeiffer/css-in-js/README.md

 ### Styled Components

 For sure one of the most popular and mature solutions, with good documentation.
-It uses Tagged Templates to defines styles, but can use objects as well.
+It uses Tagged Templates to defines styles by default, but can use objects as well.
+It also popularized the `styled` components approach, which creates a new component along with the defined styles.

 Version: __`5.2`__ | Maintained by [Max Stoiber](https://twitter.com/mxstbr) & [others](https://opencollective.com/styled-components#category-ABOUT) | Launched in __2016__ | [View Docs](https://styled-components.com/docs)